-To enable PC communications, a connection must be setup in the Dash Manager software to match the Dash Logger serial number.
+To enable PC communications a connection must be setup in the ADL3 Dash Manager to match the ADL3 serial number.

 - On the Tools menu click Connection Settings and then click Add - Click OK to choose IP (Ethernet).
-This is the only available connection type. - Click Search - In the list with discovered devices, click the required Dash Logger and click Select
+This is the only available connection type - Enter the ADL3 serial number

-If the PC needs to communicate with more then one Dash Logger, repeat the steps.
+If the PC needs to communicate with more than one ADL3, repeat the steps.